Sands Casino enviormental report generates debate

-A public hearing was held Monday on an environmental report submitted by the Las Vegas Sands on a proposed $5 billion resort ad casino they said would modernize central Nassau County while unlocking additional economic development opportunities for the county and enhancing the quality of life for residents.
+The Las Vegas Sands submitted an environmental report on their proposed $5 billion resort and casino, which they said would modernize central Nassau County while unlocking additional economic development opportunities and enhancing the quality of life for residents.

-The hearing, held at the Nassau County Legislature, was attended by officials residents and activists in support and opposition to the proposal.
+The Dec.
+9 public hearing on the report, held at the Nassau County Legislature, was attended by officials, residents and activists in support and opposition to the proposal.

 “The Sands Integrated Resort proposal represents a transformative investment in Nassau County, delivering unparalleled economic, infrastructure, and community benefits,” the casino said on Tuesday, echoing comments it made when the report was first submitted to the county Legislature on Nov.
 21.